johnrphilip/HarvardAI/attention/analysis.md

 # Sentence: The dog and the [MASK] played together in the yard.
 - Looking at a sentence with a compound subject
-- It's interesting the first layer is very noisy with lots of shades all over, compared to the early patterns detected with the sample sentences.
+- It's interesting the first layer is very noisy, with lots of shades all over, compared to the early patterns detected with the sample sentences.

 ## Layer 1, Head 11